mayankdhami/classification-regression/README.md

 Y= house price of unit area (10000 New Taiwan Dollar/Ping, where Ping is a local unit, 1 Ping = 3.3 meter^2)

 The variable originally marked as Y was the dependent variable to be predicted.

+The datasets are both available on UCI Machine Learning repository.